 There is a moderate amount of effort in setting up a Metamask Wallet (if you don't have one), getting hold of ETH, then downloading a wallet specific to the application and connecting two.
 The real commitment comes in mastering the game and strategy, where what you get out will depend on what you put in.

 If games are your thing, and you're willing to put in the effort these kinds of games represent a significant opportunity to earn crypto.
-There is a specific marketplace for trading Axies, so you'll both need to understand the game and the dynamics of the market.
+The volume of trading for in-game items is growing fast but you'll need to understand both the strategy of the games and the dynamics of the markets.

 Following the Facebook/Cambridge Analytica scandal, people started waking up to the fact that when it comes to social media and web browsing, you are the product.
 The valuable data you create describing your browser habits or social media interests is immensely valuable to advertisers, yet most people give it away for free.
 This model is being challenged by crypto solutions like the Brave Browser, where you are rewarded for your attention, not the advertiser.

 With Brave you opt-in to view non-invasive ads and in return receive 70% of the revenue Brave receives in their crypto - the Basic Attention Token (BAT).
 At the end of each month you can simply withdraw the revenue you have generated or decide to tip content creators you like.
 This helps create an ecosystem which rewards content that is of genuine interest and allows you to control your privacy.

 Downloading the Brave Browser and setting up a wallet takes only a few minutes.
 The real effort is in simply changing your habits so that all your internet activity happens through Brave and not Chrome, FireFox, Safari or Internet Explorer.